How to get started and helpful printables to reference.

 2. Eat every 3-4 hours.

-You may have to eat smaller portions at meal time so that you're hungry when snack time comes.
+You may have to eat smaller portions at mealtime so you're hungry again in three hours.

 Breakfast sets the tone for your blood sugar for the day.
-A high-protein, low-carb breakfast sets you up for success.
+A high-protein, lower-carb breakfast sets you up for success.

 Example: eggs, meat, berries